 1/12/2014 - Hello my Sweet Baby Girl... how I still miss you so - memories of you cross my mind every day.
 So Hard to believe today makes 7 years since I last saw and held you.
 The sad news to share is that 2 days ago, Friday Jan 10th I said good-bye to our home - the condo where You, Alice & I shared years of beautiful memories.
 Because of Life circumstances I made the difficult decision to move back with my brothers in BBK.
 Though what brought me to this point was difficult I know that it was for the best so that I can be with family again.
 Life has become so lonely so it's nice to now have the companionship of family members everyday.
 My Lovely Sasha, where ever life takes me - I will always carry You, Alice & Mariah with me in my Heart & in my Mind; that will never change.
 I miss you now & always.

 3/14/2017 - My Sweet Girl...
 It's been a while since I wrote to you, but you've never been far from my mind.
-So hard to believe Jan 12th marked 10 years since I last saw and held you.
+So hard to believe Jan 12th marked 10 years since I last saw your sweet face and held you.
 There isn't a day that goes by where I don't think of you and Alice.
 I still miss you, Sweet Girl.

 7/27/2017 - Today, my last furbaby "Abigail" 20 years old, left this earth to join You, Alice & Mariah.
 My "old" girl is now at peace and free of pain.